Brett Favre Relives His Football Career During an Exclusive Town Hall with SiriusXM NFL Radio

-Former coach Steve Mariucci moderated the discussion in Canton, Ohio with the three-time NFL MVP, and in their hour-long talk they spanned topics from Favre’s early days in Green Bay, to the brilliant game he played against the Oakland Raiders one day after finding out his father had died.
+Former coach Steve Mariucci moderated the discussion in Canton, OH, with the three-time NFL MVP, and in their hour-long talk, they spanned topics from Favre’s early days in Green Bay to the brilliant game he played against the Oakland Raiders after finding out his father had died.

 “My dad, there was no doubt whatsoever about what he would have said.
 ‘You’re playing,'” Favre said.
 “The pressure that I felt in that game is by far the most pressure I’ve ever felt, times 10, in any game.”